How many kinds of meditation are there?

 Being released from needing to pay close attention to actions, our mind is free to do other things.

-Unfortunately, when left to its own devices our mind usually wanders to things unfinished, regrets, worries and other types of negative thinking, which means we find ourselves rewinding to the past or forwarding into the future.
+Unfortunately, when left to its own devices our mind usually wanders to things unfinished, regrets, worries and other types of negative thinking, which means we can find ourselves rewinding to the past or forwarding into the future.

 Either way it’s not being present.
 Your attention is not on the here and now.